edwingeng/deque/v2/README.md

     DequeueManyWithBuffer is similar to DequeueMany except that it uses buf to store the removed values as long as it has enough space.

+func (dq *Deque[T]) Insert(idx int, v T)
+    Insert inserts a new value v before the value at idx.

+    Insert may cause the split of a chunk inside dq.
+Because the size of a chunk is fixed, the amount of time taken by Insert has a reasonable limit.

+func (dq *Deque[T]) Remove(idx int)
+    Remove removes the value at idx.
+It panics if idx is out of range.

+func (dq *Deque[T]) Replace(idx int, v T)
+    Replace replaces the value at idx with v.
+It panics if idx is out of range.

+func (dq *Deque[T]) Swap(idx1, idx2 int)
+    Swap exchanges the two values at idx1 and idx2.
+It panics if idx1 or idx2 is out of range.

+func (dq *Deque[T]) Clear()
+    Clear removes all the values from dq.

+func (dq *Deque[T]) IsEmpty() bool
+    IsEmpty returns whether dq is empty.

+func (dq *Deque[T]) Len() int
+    Len returns the number of values in dq.

 func (dq *Deque[T]) Range(f func(i int, v T) bool)
     Range iterates all the values in dq.
+Do NOT add values to dq or remove values from dq during Range.

 func (dq *Deque[T]) Peek(idx int) T
     Peek returns the value at idx.
-It panics if idx is out of range.

-func (dq *Deque[T]) Replace(idx int, v T)
-    Replace replaces the value at idx.
 It panics if idx is out of range.

 func (dq *Deque[T]) Dump() []T
     Dump returns all the values in dq.